 How To Make A New York Egg Cream:

 Keep in mind that this recipe is a little bit of an estimate.
-You want to use around a 10-ounce glass for this, preferably a soda shop glass or, at the very least, a glass that’s wider at the top than it is at the bottom.
+You want to use around a 10-ounce glass for this, preferably a soda shop glass or, at the very least, a tall glass that’s wider at the top of the glass than it is at the bottom.

 So, depending on the size of your glass, you might not be able to fit all the liquid in your cup.
 And if you can’t, it’s more important to eyeball it than to actually worry about the exact amounts.

-So, pour the milk in the bottom of the glass.
+Pour the whole milk in the bottom of the glass.
 The milk should be about an inch high.

-Vigorously stir the drink until a beautiful foam forms on the top.
+Vigorously stir the drink using a long spoon until a beautiful foam forms on the top of the drink.
 The foam will expand, which is why a glass with a wider top is important.

-Pour the chocolate syrup on to a spoon and very gently — keeping the spoon as close to the side of the glass as possible — put the spoon in the bottom of the glass.
+Pour the chocolate syrup on to a spoon and very gently — keeping the spoon as close to the side of the glass as possible — put the spoon down to the bottom of the glass.

 Then, gently (so completely the opposite of the last step) stir the chocolate syrup into the bottom of the drink.
 Avoid getting it into the foam at all costs.